 May CÚRAM and B. Braun embark on two ground-breaking projects in wound healing

 Chronic wounds affect up to 4% of people over 65 years, with venous leg ulcers being the most prevalent of these, accounting for approximately 70% of all ulcers of the lower limbs.
 Chronic wounds are associated with reduced quality of life and affect the individual in physical, psychological and psychosocial domains.
-Additionally, they affect family members and impact the individual’s ability to contribute to society fully.
+This in turn can impact family members and the individual’s ability to contribute to society fully.

-Prof David Finn, an Investigator in CÚRAM, Head of Pharmacology, and Co-Director of NUI Galway’s Centre for Pain Research is a co-lead on the project.
-He brings over 20 years of expertise in cannabinoids, the endocannabinoid system and pain to the project, and his group will play a key role in advancing understanding of the endocannabinoid system in wound pain and healing and in preclinical testing of the novel cannabinoid-eluting delivery system for more effective treatment of wound pain and improved wound healing.
+Professor David Finn, an Investigator in CÚRAM, Head of Pharmacology, and Co-Director of NUI Galway’s Centre for Pain Research is a co-lead on the project.
+He brings over 20 years of expertise in cannabinoids, the endocannabinoid system and pain to the project.
+His group will play a key role in advancing understanding of the endocannabinoid system in wound pain and healing, and in preclinical testing of the novel cannabinoid-eluting delivery system for more effective treatment of wound pain and improved wound healing.

-Prof Lokesh Joshi, Stokes Professor of Glycosciences, and a collaborator on the project will be leading the management of wound malodour in the device design.
-A novel component to wound dressing will lead to modified dressing to remove or to minimalize wound odour during wound healing.
+Professor Lokesh Joshi, Stokes Professor of Glycosciences at NUI Galway and a collaborator on the project will be leading the management of wound odour in the device design.
+A novel component to wound dressing will lead to modified dressing to remove or to minimalise wound odour during wound healing.

-Mr Pat McLoughlin, Site Director of B. Braun Hospicare, said: “B. Braun, a company that pride itself on Sharing Expertise, are delighted to work with and learn from this research project with CÚRAM.
-The project's main goal is to produce and quality new products in the management of chronic wound pain and odour for the B. Braun portfolio.
+Mr Pat McLoughlin, Site Director of B. Braun Hospicare, said: “B. Braun, a company that prides itself on “Sharing Expertise”, is delighted to work with and learn from this research project with CÚRAM.
+The project's main goal is to produce quality new products in the management of chronic wound pain and odour for the B. Braun portfolio.
 This is an exciting time in wound care production in Ireland.
 As we embark on this journey with CÚRAM, we hope to develop innovative solutions to make chronic wound care easier to manage at home for patients and practitioners.
 As a company, B. Braun aims to protect and improve the lives of people around the world.
-This project allows us to both gain insight and helps improve patient outcomes.
+This project allows us to both gain insight and helps improve patient outcomes.”

-Mr Pat McLoughlin, Site Director of B. Braun Hospicare, commented that “B. Braun recognises that most innovation in the chronic wound care sector focuses on management of wound exudate and may not focus on other aspects of how the patient manages their conditions.
-The most exciting aspect of this research will be patients perspective of how they can best live self-determined lives and how we can help meet those needs.”
+Mr McLoughlin added: “B. Braun recognises that most innovation in the chronic wound care sector focuses on management of wound exudate (fluid) and may not focus on other aspects of how the patient manages their conditions.
+The most exciting aspect of this research will be patients’ perspective of how they can best live self-determined lives and how we can help meet those needs.”

 CÚRAM's strategic mission is to establish a world-leading Irish Medical Device Research and Development Centre to develop diagnostic devices, biomedical implants, cell-device and drug-device combination products to address unmet clinical needs.
 In doing so, the Centre partners with local Small and Medium Enterprises (SMEs) and multinational medical device and pharmaceutical companies to increase employment in Ireland.

-The recent announcement of over €46M in funding for the CÚRAM SFI Research Centre demonstrates the Government's strong commitment to reinvesting in the MedTech industry in Ireland, supporting the continuation of substantial academic, industry and clinical collaborations central to CÚRAM's work.
+The recent announcement of over €46 million in funding for the CÚRAM SFI Research Centre demonstrates the Government's strong commitment to reinvesting in the MedTech industry in Ireland, supporting the continuation of substantial academic, industry and clinical collaborations central to CÚRAM's work.